 BECOME AN EFFECTIVE LISTENER

 In our daily activities, communication is essential.
-Communication is made to convey messages or information, resolve problems, share opinions or idea, help to build relationships and many other things.
+Communication is made to convey messages or information, resolve problems, share opinions or ideas, help to build relationships and may lead to many other things.
 It is important to note that communication is incomplete when the listener has not decoded whatever message is being conveyed.
 Therefore, to be an effective listener, try the following:

 Maintain eye contact with the speaker.